Miami Car Accident Lawyers

-In 2015 alone, Florida experienced 374,097 car crashes, resulting in 243,261 reported injuries and 2,924 fatalities.
-Nationwide, traffic accidents average nearly six million per year, causing hundreds of thousands of injuries, not to mention fatalities.
+In 2015, Florida experienced 374,097 car crashes, resulting in 243,261 reported injuries and 2,924 fatalities.
+Nationwide, traffic accidents average nearly six million per year, causing hundreds of thousands of injuries.
 Navigating the aftermath of a car accident can be tricky.
 You may not receive just compensation without the help of a Miami auto accident lawyer.

-At Stewart Tilghman Fox Bianchi & Cain, P.A., we thrive on helping our clients obtain compensation for their injuries.
+At Stewart Tilghman Fox Bianchi & Cain, P.A., our legal team thrives on helping our clients obtain compensation for their injuries.
 In fact, due to our limited caseload, we are able to devote more time, energy, and resources to our clients' cases than many other firms can.
-With over 100 years of collective firm experience, our firm is capable of representing clients not only in Florida but around the nation as well.
+With over 150 years of collective firm experience, our firm is capable of representing clients not only in Florida but around the nation as well.
 We have been rated "Best Law Firms" by U.S. News for Personal Injury.

 Begin your fight for compensation by calling (305) 770-6335!

 One of the leading causes of accidents is driver error.
 With the prevalence of technology, crashes caused by distracted driving have skyrocketed.
 Even if an accident was caused by another driver's negligence, proving they are liable for your injuries, damaged property, and more can be complicated, especially if there are multiple vehicles and variables involved.

 Take a look at some of the most common causes of car accidents below.